What Is Growth Hacking? 20-Minutes Course for Beginners

 At this point, your target audience is acquainted with you.
 They have signed up for your newsletter or are clicking through on your retargeting ads.
 They are aware of your product offering.
 Now you want them to try it.

 For some businesses, this point may arrive early while for others it might take a while for their leads to reach this stage.
-There could be many reasons for that -
+Here are some growth hack ideas to combat that –

 1. Your target audience is using a competitor’s product and doesn’t know whether to switch.
 In this case, you can highlight why your product is better without putting the competitor down.